Read time: 9 mins

 Ceiling mount range hoods are another type of rangehood that are becoming much more common particularly in modern and high-end kitchens.

 A ceiling-mounted range hood works similarly to a wall-mounted system in that it is situated above the cooktop or stove and sucks the smoke from cooking through an exhaust system.
-Unlike a wall-mounted range hood, the exhaust system is usually located in a ducting that connects to the roof vent, instead of being attached directly to the range hood.
+Unlike a wall-mounted range hood, the exhaust system is usually located in ducting that connects to the roof vent, instead of being attached directly to the range hood.

 The benefits of a ceiling-mounted range hood include: